H. W. L. Poonja: Meeting Ramana Maharshi

-I cannot show you God or enable you to see God because God is not an object that can be seen.
+"No," he answered, "I cannot show you God or enable you to see God because God is not an object that can be seen.
 God is the subject.
-He is the seer.
+He is the Seer.
 Don't concern yourself with objects that can be seen.
-Find out who the seer is.
+Find out who the seer is."
+He also added, "You alone are God," as if to rebuke me for looking for a God who was outside and apart from me.